HFLSpopcorn/HAT-ReactivityPredictor/README.md

   - It is recommended to execute this project in a linux environment

 # How to use the model
-## Step 1: Optimization of the structures of reactant and product molecules (substrates and HAT catalysts) and calculation of their property features
+## Step 1: Optimization of the structures of reactant and product molecules (substrates and HAT radicals) and calculation of their property features

 **1. Get stable structure to do the feature calculation:** use quantum chemical software, such as Gaussian or Orca, to obtain optimized structures at the level of ***B3LYP/6-31+G(d,p)***.
 The C atoms to be considered for HAT reactivity may be numbered sequentially starting at 1 to facilitate the **3.
 Feature collection** step.